 Lobby Painting by Allison Brooke Dodson, BFA Belmont 2010

-* Starting 03/31/2016, students must present their Belmont University id when checking in for appointments (driver's license is acceptable, but BUid is preferred).
+* Starting 03/31/2016, all students, staff, and faculty must present their Belmont University id when checking in for appointments (driver's license is acceptable, but BUid is preferred).

-- Hear our Director's recent interview with the Belmont Vision on Sleep Deprivation.
+- Hear Health Services recent interview with the Belmont Vision on Sleep Deprivation.

 Belmont University Health Services, located in McWhorter Hall room 106, provides non-emergent, outpatient medical care for all currently enrolled students, staff, and faculty.
 Belmont University Health Services is staffed by board certified nurse practitioners that are experienced in treating various medical problems.
 Services include visits for acute and chronic illnesses, physical exams, screenings, immunizations, lab services, TB skin testing, and allergy shots.

 In order to better serve you, we ask that our patients schedule appointments in advance by taking advantage of the online scheduling tool.
 For instructions on how to schedule an appointment online visit the “Appointments” tab.
 Most acute, but not urgent, appointments are usually scheduled within 24 hours.
 Patients with appointments are seen first except in emergency (urgent care) situations.

 Walk-in appointments are accepted based on availability and need.
 Patients requesting urgent care will be triaged by the nursing staff to assess seriousness of condition and need for immediate care.
 These patients are seen based on their triaged level of acuteness.

 Patients who present to the Student Health Center with emergent medical issues will be referred to a local emergency room.
 Transportation is dependent on a patient's condition, either by Emergency Medical Service (EMS) or a Privately Owned Vehicle (POV), and is not a Health Center provided/covered service.